Konamiman/Nestor80/docs/LanguageReference.md

 3. `~/libs/data/graphics.asm`
 4. `~/extra/data/graphics.asm`

-ℹ️ Always use the regular slash, `/`, as the directory separator in paths for `INCLUDE`.
+💡 Always use the regular slash, `/`, as the directory separator in paths for `INCLUDE`.
 This character is widely recognized as the standard directory separator in all operating systems, and yes, it also works in Windows.

 ### IRP